FAQs about the Program

 How are payments handled?

-The application fee is due upon submitting your complete application.
-Once admitted, students are required to pay the full cost of tuition and accommodations within one week in order to complete registration.
+Once admitted to the program, students are required to pay the full cost of tuition within one week in order to complete registration.

 Can I pay by credit card?